 - 1. You attended a California high school for three or more years. - 2.
-You graduated from a California high school or attained the equivalent of a high school diploma from California (e.g., G.E.D. or California Proficiency Exam). - 3.
-You registered in the spring of 2002 or later. - 4.
+You graduated from a California high school or attained the equivalent of a high school diploma from California (e.g., G.E.D. or California Proficiency Exam).

+- 3. You registered in the spring of 2002 or later - 4.
 You complete a California Nonresident Tuition Exemption form.

-If you have been determined to be a nonresident of California and meet all of the above requirements please contact the Office of Admissions and Records and complete the short and easy California Nonresident Tuition Exemption form.
-The Admissions and Records staff is here to assist you.
+If you have been determined to be a nonresident of California and meet all of the above requirements please complete the a California Nonresident Tuition Exemption form. and submit it to the Office of Enrollment Services.
+Please contact the Office of Enrollment Services if you need help filling out the form.